yanhann10/ml_interpret/README.md

 ## About

-ML interpreter demonstraites auto-interpretability of machine learning models in a codeless environment.
+ML interpreter demonstrates auto-interpretability of machine learning models in a codeless environment.

 Currently it focuses on high-performance blackbox tree ensemble models (random forest, XGBoost and lightGBM) for binary/multi-class classifications on tabular data, though the framework has the capability to extend to other models, other prediction types (regression), and other data types such as text/image.